Conditions

 What is neurofibromatosis?

-• NF is caused by a genetic change.
-About half of children with NF inherit an abnormal gene from a parent.
-The rest of the time, the cause is a new genetic change that was not passed down from the mother or father.
+In half of children with these conditions, the cause is an abnormal gene passed down from a parent.
+The rest of the time, the cause is a new genetic difference that was not inherited.

 Consistently ranked one of the nation's best neurology and neurosurgery programs by U.S. News and World Report.Seattle Children’s has the only pediatric neurofibromatosis program in the region, led by a neuro-oncologist with special training in treating children with NF.
 We partner with your family to give your child complete, evidence-based care.
 Our multidisciplinary team treats your whole child, not just their disease.

-If you would like an appointment, ask your child’s primary care provider to refer you.
+If you would like an appointment, ask your child’s primary care provider to refer you to the NF Clinic at Seattle Children’s Neurosciences Center.
 If you have a referral, call 206-987-2016 to make an appointment.

 • We are experienced in treating the wide range of complications that may happen in different forms of NF.
 As your child grows, our team watches closely for early signs of problems so we can treat them right away.